 What Makes a Knuckle Boom Lift Different from Other Lifts?

-Other types of aerial work platforms, like cherry pickers, telescopic boom lifts and scissor lifts aren’t designed with the jointed boom arm.
-The biggest difference you can see between these types of lifts is that a knuckle boom lift will have a bend towards the middle of the boom arm.
+Other types of aerial work platforms aren’t designed with the jointed boom arm.
+The biggest difference is that a knuckle boom truck will have a bend towards the middle of the boom arm.

 Why Would You Choose a Knuckle Boom Lift?

-- – The work area is in a confined area.
-Knuckle boom lifts are specially designed for working in tight and confined areas because they can reach up and over obstacles and their small base can fit within congested areas.
+- The work takes place in a confined area.
+Knuckle boom lifts are specially designed to work in tight, confined areas.
+Also, their small base can fit within congested areas.

-- – You need to reach over obstacles and structures.
-Knuckle boom lifts have less horizontal reach power than other lifts, particularly telescopic lifts, but they are made with better versatility to reach up, over and out to access work areas.
+- You need to reach over obstacles and structures.
+Knuckle boom lifts can’t reach as far horizontally as some lifts.
+Yet, they can reach up, over, and out better than most.

-- – The work area is indoors.
-There are many models of knuckle boom lifts that are electric, do not emit toxic fumes, and are fitted with non-marking tires for indoor use.
+- The work area is indoors.
+Electric knuckle boom lifts do not emit toxic fumes.
+They also use non-marking tires so they don’t mar indoor floors.

-- – The work area involves outdoor rugged terrain.
-Rough-terrain articulating boom lifts can handle uneven terrain outdoors.
+- The work area involves outdoor rugged terrain.
+Rough-terrain articulating boom lifts can safely handle uneven terrain.

-- – Your work requires extra reach from the platform.
-Some knuckle lift models are made with a boom extension, also called a jib, that is designed for adding another articulated point that moves the platform up and down.
+- The work requires extra reach from the platform.
+Some knuckle lifts have a boom extension, also called a jib.
+This adds another point to move the platform up and down.

 Do I Need Knuckle Boom Lift Training?

-If you’re an operator and would like to start working with articulated lifts, or you’re an employer and need to train your employees in knuckle boom lift operation, look no further than CertifyMeOnline.net.
-Our online training classes are easy, convenient and affordable, and comply with all OSHA regulations.
+Are you looking to start working with knuckle boom cranes?
+Are you an employer looking to train or re-certify your workers?
+Look no further than CertifyMeOnline.net.
+Our online training classes are easy, convenient and affordable.
+They also comply with all OSHA guidelines.

-With a total cost of $299 for the entire training kit, there’s no reason to skip this crucial part of operator and knuckle boom lift safety.
+With a total cost of $299 for the entire training kit, there’s no reason to skip this crucial part of the worker and knuckle boom lift safety.